By Sabrina Sucato, with additional reporting from Savannah Messam

 View this post on Instagram

 Home crafters, professional artists, and just about anybody in the Hudson Valley community should visit the Woodstock-New Paltz fair at least once this summer.
-Held during Memorial and Labor Day weekend, the fest packs over 200 juried artists and craftspeople onto the Ulster County Fairgrounds to celebrate the creativity of the hardworking souls throughout the region.
-With shopping, children’s activities, and massage therapy as only a few of the onsite attractions, this event is one for the books.
+Held during Labor Day weekend, the fest packs in hundreds of juried artists and craftspeople onto the Ulster County Fairgrounds to celebrate the creativity of the hardworking souls throughout the region.
+With shopping, children’s activities, and artistic demonstrations as only a few of the onsite attractions, this event is one for the books.

 View this post on Instagram